-Hi, I am Rev. Claire Matheny, an ordained United Methodist pastor serving as the Enabling Minister of Kittamaqundi Community Church (KC), an ecumenical, non-denominational church in Columbia, Maryland.
+Hi, I am Rev. Claire Matheny, a United Methodist pastor serving as the Enabling Minister of Kittamaqundi Community Church (KC), an ecumenical, non-denominational church in the heart of Columbia, Maryland.

 I am a native of Memphis, Tennessee.
 As a newcomer to Columbia in 2018, I’m learning so much about our 1967 planned community.
 In this new habitat, my husband and I are raising two spunky kids who simultaneously wear us out and fill us with wonder.

 After Kittamaqundi’s 50th Year Jubilee Celebration on Pentecost, June 9, 2019, I was walking home exhausted.
 My daughter was holding onto the bright balloons from the day’s festivities.
 As we crossed Little Patuxent Parkway together, I was keenly aware of the joy I felt and the joy I sensed that we were passing on to passersby.

 The image stuck with me as I remembered a man from my childhood in Memphis who stood on the same street corner waving.
 John E. Martin, Sr. known as “The Waving Man” stood at the same intersection for 17 years with his dog greeting people each day.

 Slowly over the next several months, I felt the call to the corner that I pass everyday at Little Patuxent Parkway and Vantage Point Road, just down from the church in Columbia’s Town Center neighborhood.

 I was drawn to the stories of St. Francis and his companion, St. Clare (for whom I was named) and countless other Christian witnesses who have been considered “holy fools,” taking up unusual spiritual practices.
 In the tradition of Jesus who was so often considered foolish, followers over the years have considered how to lean into his love of humanity and out-of-the-box praxis.